Rhodes26/Rhodes26/README.md

 - 👋 Hi, I’m @Rhodes26
 - 👀 I’m interested in AGI and Data.
 I work in the Funeral Industry.
 - 🌱 I’m currently learning Python, HTML, and CSS.
-I am self taught and educating myself on AI.
+I am self taught and educating myself.
 - 📫 How to reach me  duplain4th@gmail.com